AvocadoG/COMP2042_CW_sfyxg1/README.md

 3. Remove the inheritance of **BackgroundImage** and **Digit** class from **Actor** class.

-To ensure Liskov's Substitution Principle is followed as both classes aren't using the *act* method, which is an abstarct method declared in the Actor class.
+To ensure Liskov's Substitution Principle is followed as both classes aren't using the *act* method, which is an abstract method declared in the Actor class.
-4. Allow any **Node**(s) to be added into the **World** class instead of only objects of **Actor** class / its subclasses.
+4. Allow any **Node**(s) to be added into the **World** class instead of only objects of **Actor** class or its subclasses.

 5. Create subclasses for superclass **Level** (such as **Level1** class, **Level2** class etc) and apply **Template Method Design Pattern** where subclasses will implement the abstract methods declared in superclass *differently*. (see **froggerLevels package**).
 This can ensure Open-Closed Principle is applied.